 When you are overwhelmed with all the choices, it may seem like there are even more loan programs than applicants!
 We can help you select the refinance program that can fit your financial situation the best.
 Contact us at (773) 774-9040 Ext 121 to get started.
 What do you hope to achieve with refinancing?
 Considering in mind the following will help you begin your decision process.

 Are achieving better mortgage payments and a lower rate your main reasons for refinancing?
 If so, a good choice may be a low fixed-rate loan.
 An ARM (Adjustable Rate Mortgage) or a fixed mortgage with a high rate are loans that you might want to refinance.
 Even when interest rates rise, a fixed-rate mortgage loan will remain at the same, low interest rate, unlike an ARM.
 If you are expecting to live in your home for at least five more years, a fixed-rate loan may be a particulary good option for you.
 But if you do expect to sell your home more quickly, you should consider an ARM with a low initial rate in order to achieve reduced mortgage payments.

 Is "cashing out" your main purpose for your refinance?
 Your house needs improvements; your son has gone to University and needs tuition money; or you are taking your family on a cruise.
 So you'll want to apply for a loan above the remaining balance of your existing mortgage loan.Then you want You might not have an increase in your monthly payemnt, however, if you've had your existing mortgage loan for a while, and/or your interest rate is high.

 Consolidating Your Debt

-Do you hold other debt, perhaps with a higher interest rate, that you need to consolidate?
-If you have the home equity for it, paying off other debt with higher interest than the rate on your mortgage (for example: home equity loans, student loans, or credit cards) means you can possible save several hundred dollars in your monthly budget.
+Do you have other debt, maybe with high interest, that you want to consolidate?
+If you have the home equity to make it work, paying off other debt with higher interest than the rate on your mortgage (like car loans, credit cards, student loans, or home equity loans) means you can save possibly hundreds of dollars in your budget each month.

 Building up Equity More Quickly